j0lv3r4/todoapp/readme.md

 I want to learn [AngularJS](http://angularjs.org/) and [BackboneJS](http://backbonejs.org/)... so when I was googling I found [TodoMVC](http://addyosmani.github.com/todomvc/) that is basically a repository of the same TodoApp made up by each JavaScript Framework or Library... or almost most of them.

 ## TODO: ##
-- Add a double click edit function on each task.
+- Add localStorage stuff.
-- Add a 's' on "# task left" when are more than 1 task.
-(1 task left, 2 tasks left)
+- focusOut function that 'contentEditable','false' current task